oleon12/PhyloDiversity/README.md

   2. Phylogenies

-First, you must choose your taxon or taxa, so you can use your own selection rules or if you desire, you can follow our [selection rules](https://github.com/oleon12/PhyloDiversity/blob/master/Img/Diagrama_Flujo.png)
+First, you must choose your taxon or taxa, so you can use your own selection rules, or if you desire you can follow our [rules](https://github.com/oleon12/PhyloDiversity/blob/master/Img/Diagrama_Flujo.png).

+___

+Once you had been selected your taxon or taxa you sould create the data for the distribution and phylogenies.
+Basically for phylogenies you can use the algorithm of predilection, but remeber that only TD index do not take into account branch lengths.
+Our code was build for tress in [Newick format] (http://evolution.genetics.washington.edu/phylip/newicktree.html), so we stongly recommended fit your trees in this format.